Frequently Asked Questions

 Our teaching programs cover the eight learning areas outlined in the West Australian Curriculum.

 We highly value the support of parents and carers.
-Parents and carers are welcome during events, either excursions and incursions, are social events during the year.
+Parents and carers are welcome during events, either excursions and incursions and social events during the year.

 An important role for any parent or carer is to become a member of the School Board.
 Here you will be able to make decisions for the future and help to develop our young and burgeoning school.